Determining the Composition of Relativistic Jets from Polarization Maps: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 R. A. and R.E. acknowledge support by the Institute for Theory and Computation at the Center for Astrophysics $|$ Harvard and Smithsonian.
-This work was also supported in part by the Black Hole Initiative at Harvard University which is funded by a JTF grant.
+This work was supported in part by the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation.